 At Stauffer-Henley Inc. we are dedicated to the safe collection of data on birds in North America.
 We also believe that using the right tools is essential.
-Please visit our Catalogue Page to see the products we currently offer.
+Please visit our Online Catalogue to see the products we currently offer.

 Bird banding is a research method used to acquire accurate information about bird movement and life span.
 A leg band with an individual number or symbol is attached and the bird is released; if it is found later the bird can be identified by this number.